MicroEJ/docs/overview/runtime.rst

 -  Defining immortal, read-write objects that are always alive.

 - Defining and accessing compile-time constants.

 ..
+[1]
+   The JDT compiler from the Eclipse IDE.

+..
+[2]
+   Tim Lindholm & Frank Yellin, The Java™ Virtual Machine Specification, Second Edition, 1999

+..
+[3]
+   This protocol raises the priority of a thread (that is holding a resource needed by a higher priority task) to the priority of that task.

+..
    | Copyright 2008-2020, MicroEJ Corp.
 Content in this space is free